naderjawhary/DBMS/README.md

+To Run it:

+1) Install node.js from https://nodejs.org/

+2) Verify it works using the following commands: node --version npm --version

+3) Install Project Dependencies: npm install

+4) Start the Development Server: npm run dev open on localhost

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.